tcorbettclark/sql-constructor/README.md

 ## API

-The **SQL Constructor** API consists of the following functions:
+The **SQL Constructor** API consists of a small number of functions.
+The primary function is `process`; the others are auxilliary.

-* `process` to convert the SQL strings, indentation integers, and composition of these as iterables all into output SQL.
+* `process` will convert the SQL strings, indentation integers, and composition of these as iterables all into output SQL.
-* `single_quote` to correctly quote literal strings for PostgreSQL.
+* `single_quote` will correctly quote literal strings for PostgreSQL.
-* `double_quote` to correctly quote identifiers for PostgresSQL.
+* `double_quote` will correctly quote identifiers for PostgresSQL.
-* `joinwith` to join lists with commas (e.g. for lists of column identifers or "IN" clauses) or conditions with "AND" (e.g. for conjunctions in WHERE clauses).
+* `joinwith` will join lists with commas (e.g. for lists of column identifers or "IN" clauses) or conditions with "AND" (e.g. for conjunctions in WHERE clauses).
   Can be used either on a single line or across multiple lines with maintained indentation.
-* `indented_joinwith` as a shorthand to prefix `joinwth` with an indent and postfix with an outdent.
+* `indented_joinwith` provides a shorthand to prefix `joinwth` with an indent and postfix with an outdent.

 See the source code docstrings for details.